mxxim-xd/Raspy-Controller/README.md

 ## Requirements

 - **Docker** and **Docker Compose**
-- A computer that is on the same local network as the server.
+- A computer (e.g., a Raspberry Pi) that is on the same local network as the server.

 ## Environment Variables